-Course Prerequisite: French 30 or FREN 112 or consent of the Department.
-This course is generally not open to students with extensive immersion experience or native or near native proficiency in French.
+Course Prerequisite: FREN 211 or consent of the Department.
 Please note that students must register in the course recommended by the placement test (unless they have received the coordinator's permission) to guarantee that they will obtain credits for the course.
+This course is not open to students with native or near native fluency in French and generally not open to students with immersion experience.
+Students with a French immersion background must meet with the coordinator for an assessment of their writing and speaking skills and may be required to move up into advanced French despite the results of the online placement test.